MicrosoftDocs/defender-docs/defender-office-365/user-tags-about.md

   - **Applied to**
 - **Custom tags**: The details flyout for a custom tag contains the same information as the **User tags** page, plus the list of users and groups that the tag applies to.

-To take action on user tags, see the next section.

-### Modify user tags in the Microsoft Defender portal
+## Use the Microsoft Defender portal to modify user tags

 After you select the user tag, use either of the following methods to modify it: